barn.jpg

 Set in 7 acres of idyllic rolling Sussex countryside and surrounded by unspoilt woods and fields, MMST’s events and meetings offer creative inspiration, rest and rejuvenation.
 The Old Farmhouse is a fine 16th-century listed house full of charm and history.
 Five generations of the family of the great English poet, Shelley, lived here.

-Situated within beautiful grounds and historic buildings, The Music Mind Spirit Trust’s Young Artist Musical Ambassadors (YAMA — Music Mind Spirit Trust), British Opera Academy (British Opera* Academy UK (BOA UK)— Music Mind Spirit Trust) and SongTrees Programmes provide uniquely designed projects to develop musical gifts and enhance creative potential.
+The Music Mind Spirit Trust’s Young Artist Musical Ambassadors (YAMA — Music Mind Spirit Trust), British Opera Academy (British Opera* Academy UK (BOA UK)— Music Mind Spirit Trust) and SongTrees Programme provide uniquely designed projects to develop musical gifts and enhance creative potential through MMST’s streamlined mentorship programme.

 Meet the MMST Team